2023 Highlights | Our Participants | Philosophy of Care | Gratitude | Funding at a Glance

 We celebrated our 50th anniversary in 2023.
 Since our founding in 1973, we have had the privilege of serving the greater Puget Sound community with life-saving person-centered treatment.
 And while much has changed over the years, one thing has remained the same: we put the needs of those we serve first.
 For ETS, care is evergreen.

 Despite continued hardship for many of our region’s most vulnerable people, we remain committed to our core mission of transforming the lives of individuals and their communities through effective addiction and social services.
-For example, in 2023 we had more than 17,000 visits to our REACH’s Belltown office where we also distributed 5,500 Narcan kits.
+For example, in 2023 we had more than 17,000 visits to our REACH’s Belltown office where we also distributed over 4,000 Narcan kits.
 Moreover, through our Treatment in Motion (TIM) initiative we were able to locate a mobile medication unit just a block away from the front door of our Belltown office.
 These efforts resulted in there not being a single fatal drug overdose within the immediate proximity of our building during the entirety of 2023, despite its location within a concentrated corridor for drug poisonings.
 While this represents a small section of the entire city of Seattle—let alone the entire county—it shows what can happen if resources are available when and where people need them.

 At our clinics, we continued adapting how ETS provides care to make it more accessible, compassionate, and effective.
 During this year, we launched two new TIM vehicles and began the process of designing a health and recovery campus at our Airport Way property.
 This campus will reflect and actualize our new Philosophy of Care, which we also completed in 2023.